 Different speech patterns are practised in play - for example, a little bit slower, slightly less tense, with slightly more pronounced articulatory movement.
-These different speech behaviours are solely practised in the form of a game - even at home, during the one-on-one 15-minute PC periods or with the whole family.
+These different speech behaviours are solely practised in the form of a game - even at home, during the one-on-one 15-minute special times or with the whole family.
 In daily life, therefore, a child is never asked to use one of these behaviors to stutter less or to "hide" the stuttering.
 The parent can join in at various moments: the parent can practice along with the child from the very beginning, or the child is first taught the modifications by the speech therapist while the parent observes, in which case the child, as it were, 'teaches' the modifications to the parent.
 At home, this could even be practiced in the form of a family game.

-- Practising the stuttering modifications as a game and using the model of the speech therapist: relaxed versus tense stuttering, repetitions versus prolongations/blocks, single repetitions versus multiple, glide sounds versus multiple repetitions, etc. - Practising the speech modifications as a game and using the model of the speech therapist: practising variations in rate, in volume, in pitch, in melody. - The variations are chosen dependent both on the type of stutters produced by the child and their fluency enhancing effect.
+- Practising stuttering variations as a game and using the model of the speech therapist: relaxed versus tense stuttering, repetitions versus prolongations/blocks, single repetitions versus multiple, glide sounds versus multiple repetitions, etc. - Practising speech variations as a game and using the model of the speech therapist: practising variations in rate, in volume, in pitch, in melody.
+This will include having the speech therapist insert stutters as well, sometimes more, sometimes less, to avoid unintentionally conveying the message to the child or parent that 'this is a better (more fluent) way of speaking'.
+This could be done, for example, by inserting stutters during slow speech, and not doing so during fast speech.
+Different combinations should be offered. - The variations are chosen dependent on the type of stutters produced by the child, to ensure these align as far as possible with either the child's experience with stuttering or with an easier way of speaking or stuttering.
 The kind of game and type/degree of change are tailored to the developmental level of the child.